OpenMRBenelux/openmrb2021-hackathon/README.md

 ## Suggesting or joining a project

-When you propose a project make sure that it has a rough plan about the amount of work that needs to be done and that it has clear goals that can be (partly) achieved during the (short) amount of time you are provided with.
+When you propose a project, make sure that it has a rough plan about the amount of work that needs to be done and that it has clear goals that can be (partly) achieved during the (short) amount of time you are provided with.

 Since you won’t have any knowledge about the expertise profile of the other Brainhack attendees until the hackathon starts, it is better to incorporate some flexibility into your project plan and schedule.
 Because there is always a possibility of getting help from any number of attendees on many different aspects of your project that you didn’t plan ahead.
 Please do not undermine the contribution that would come from any of the attendees at the event.
 This is one of the important parts of the event.
 Be inclusive and open to the contributions.
 Especially if they come from an early career researcher and he/she is there to learn from you; please do not forget that you were one of them once too and that providing people with an environment to learn and improve themselves is one of the main goals and gains of the event.
 And again you would never be able to know which contribution an attendee could provide you with.
 Therefore, it is always better to keep yourself open to different ideas and contributions and to let the brainstorming help you achieve your project’s goals.